Sensitive Content: in this post I speak about my experience with child loss and suicide loss.

 - Friends (mine and his) and family: to help bring his memorial to life, clean out his apartment, make some of the hard initial phone calls, and make us eat.
 I still haven’t finished closing all his accounts or going through all his belongings.
 Do things in your own time;

-- Community: especially the grief circle of other women navigating child loss and meeting Kathy whose son Jared died by suicide just 5 days after Jairus and companying each other, reaching out to my close friends when I was in despair and the circle of women in my Brave + Beautiful Community (I highly recommend a grief circle specific to child loss and ideally led by or co-hosted by someone with lived experience);
+- Community: especially the Left of Center Grief Circle of other women navigating child loss and meeting Kathy whose son Jared died by suicide just 5 days after Jairus and companioning each other; reaching out to my close friends when I was in despair and the circle of women in my Brave + Beautiful Community (I highly recommend a grief circle specific to child loss and ideally led by or co-hosted by someone with lived experience);

 - Micro-dosing with Psilocybin: in just two days it stopped 17 months of severe panic;